-This Week In Race: A Spicy Shakedown, And A Guy Named Bill Tried Auntie Maxine
+This Week In Race: A Spicy Dust-Up, Muslim Latinas Speak Out, Blue Men See Red

 Busy week, per always: resistance to deportations, Spicy being spicy at the White House, and Muslim Latinas.
 Yeah, really.